thibautrey/referal-tool/chrome-extension/README.md

 - Create links from the popup form or by selecting text and using the context menu.
 - Copies the generated short link to your clipboard and shows a notification.

-Load the `chrome-extension` folder as an unpacked extension in Chrome.
+After building, load the `chrome-extension` folder as an unpacked extension in Chrome.
+You must run the build step any time you make changes or update the extension files.

 ## Development